alex-gutev/live_cells/README.md

   void dispose() {
     arg1.removeObserver(this);
     arg2.removeObserver(this);

+    super.dispose();
   }

   ...
 }
 ```

+The `shouldNotifyAlways` property should be true if the observer should be notified when an observed
+cell is **assigned** a new value that is equal to the previous value. **Note**: This only applies when
+observing a `MutableCell` and then only when its `value` property is set directly.
+By default this
+is false.

 #### ValueListenable Interface

-If you're not implement a `ValueCell` subclass and you're only interested in the `update` method of
+If you're not implementing a `ValueCell` subclass and you're only interested in the `update` method of
 the `CellObserver` interface, you can use the `listenable` property of `ValueCell` to retrieve a
 `ValueListenable` object which calls its listeners, whenever the value of the cell changes.
 Listeners
 are added using `addListener` and removed using `removeListener`.

+**NOTE**:

+Every call to `addListener` has to be matched by a call to `removeListener` for the same listener
+function when the listener is no longer required.

 ## Additional information